guisehn/guisehn.com/src/content/blog/react-extract-event-handler-typescript.md

 pubDate: "Apr 17 2025"
 ---

-When an event handler in React starts getting large, it’s natural to extract it into its own function.
+When an event handler in React starts getting large, it's natural to extract it into its own function.
 But when we do that, we lose the benefit of automatic type inference.

 Before: